 User Defined Fields (UDF)

-You can create your own fields under the Project and Suppliers modules.
+You can create your own fields under the Clients, Users, Project, and Suppliers modules.
 In the Projects module, you can find the extra fields in the Overview tab, beneath the map.

 User defined fields (UDF) can be only created in the API Admin.
 Normally, your Kompass Champion should have access on the API Admin.